alpatania/sassafras/README.md

-# sassafras
+# S.A.S.S.A.F.R.A.S.
-S.A.S.S.A.F.R.A.S. : a simple automatic scholar sorter appropriate for researchers and scientists
+A simple automatic scholar sorter appropriate for researchers and scientists

+This code is